jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (b) the date on which the opt-out notice is—
     (i) accepted by the Commissioner, in the case of a notice given to the Commissioner; or (ii) received by the employer, in the case of a notice given to the employer.
-(5) An employer who receives an opt-out notice must give notice of that opt-out to the Commissioner no later than the time that the next employer monthly schedule is required to be delivered to the Commissioner under section NC 15 of the Income Tax Act 2004.
+(5) An employer who receives an opt-out notice must give notice of that opt-out to the Commissioner no later than the time that the next employer monthly schedule is required to be delivered to the Commissioner under sections RA 5, RA 20, RD 2(3), RD 4(1), and RD 22 of the Income Tax Act 2007 and sections 24J and 24P of the Tax Administration Act 1994.
-(6) For the purposes of sections 17 to 20, a PAYE intermediary (within the meaning of section OB 1 of the Income Tax Act 2004) acting under subpart NBA of that Act is treated as an employer.
+(6) For the purposes of sections 17 to 20, a PAYE intermediary (within the meaning of section YA 1 of the Income Tax Act 2007) acting under sections RP 2 and RP 6 to RP 16 of that Act is treated as an employer.

 ### 18 Extension of opt-out period
 (1) This section applies if—